 Let’s take a closer look at what it means to breach a duty of care.

 Nevada law requires go-kart operators to keep their carts and premises in a reasonably safe condition.
-They must also train their employees what to do in the event of an emergency.
+They must also train their employees on what to do in the event of an emergency.

 Ways Las Vegas go-kart operators and employees can violate this duty of care include: